sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

   be tree-like is an understatement.

 In this post I will present my results in developing an implementation for a *generic dot product*.
-The result is surprisingly succinct.
+The result is surprisingly elegant.

 # What is a dot product?